 Wyoming has the potential to be an incredible section of the Great American Rail-Trail.
 Its landscapes are unique in the United States, and Wyoming is already known for its outdoor recreation assets.
-Because of Wyoming's topography, any route through the state will require sizable grade increases at several locations.
-Local options including shuttle services could be explored to accommodate trail users who are unable to traverse these grade increases.
-Currently, there are not significant miles of multiuse trail that could be used to route a trail across Wyoming.
-However, with the statewide commitment to the project and the exceptional landscapes across the state, the Great American Rail-Trail is a viable project to help Wyoming with its outdoor recreation and tourism economy.
+Wyoming does not have as many miles of multiuse trails as other states due to its sparse population, active railroads and topography.
+Trails in Casper and Cody provide excellent examples of multiuse trails along the route of the Great American Rail-Trail from which other Wyoming communities can learn.
+The Great American Rail-Trail is a viable project to help Wyoming with its outdoor recreation and tourism economy, especially considering Wyoming's exceptional landscapes and statewide commitment to the project.

-TABLE 20 GREAT AMERICAN RAIL-TRAIL MILEAGE IN WYOMING
+TABLE 20: GREAT AMERICAN RAIL-TRAIL MILEAGE IN WYOMING

-Total Great American Rail-Trail Existing Trail Miles in Wyo. (% of Total State Mileage) 17.1 (3.4%) Total Great American Rail-Trail Gap Miles in Wyo. (% of Total State Mileage) 493.2 (96.6%) Total Trail Gaps in Wyo.
+Total Great American Rail-Trail Existing Trail Miles in Wyo. (% of Total State Mileage) 17.1 (3.3%) Total Great American Rail-Trail Gap Miles in Wyo. (% of Total State Mileage) 500.6 (96.7%) Total Trail Gaps in Wyo.
 6 Total Great American Rail-Trail Miles in Wyo.
-510.3
+517.7